 We are still buzzing here at Recite Me Towers that we recently won the Technology Company of the Year Award at the National Centre for Diversity (NCFD) Grand Awards in recognition of our innovative service.

-The award recognises our efforts towards spreading fairness, respect, equality, diversity, inclusion and engagement.
+The award recognizes our efforts toward spreading fairness, respect, equality, diversity, inclusion, and engagement.

 And it reflects the fact that Recite Me is a member of the Government’s Disability Confident employer scheme.

-Our cloud-based web accessibility and language software can work on any website to let people customise the way the website looks and works to suit their needs.
+Our cloud-based web accessibility and language software can work on any website to let people customize the way the website looks and works to suit their needs.

 We supply our software to customers from a wide range of sectors, including Great Western Railway (GWR), St Johnstone FC, Gatwick Airport, South East Water, Anglian Building Products and Yorkshire Ambulance Service.

-The National Centre for Diversity aims to advance fairness for all in the workplace by helping organisations to embed best Equality, Diversity and Inclusion (EDI) practices.
+The National Centre for Diversity aims to advance fairness for all in the workplace by helping organizations to embed the best Equality, Diversity, and Inclusion (EDI) practices.

-The Grand Awards celebrate the stars who practice the principles of equality, diversity and inclusion, and honour the public and private sector organisations and people who are advancing these principles in the workplace.
+The Grand Awards celebrate the stars who practice the principles of equality, diversity, and inclusion and honor the public and private sector organizations and people who are advancing these principles in the workplace.

 Ross Linnett, Recite Me CEO and founder, said:

-“We are thrilled to receive this award as it recognises the work we do to promote and achieve diversity, inclusion and equality.
+“We are thrilled to receive this award as it recognizes the work we do to promote and achieve diversity, inclusion, and equality.